athoune/Presentations/01_apache/index.md

 PHP core is thread safe, but not all its C libraries.
 Nobody knows which part is thread safe which part is not.
 So nobody use threads with PHP.
-Just fork them!
+Just fork it!

 PHP run in Apache, so Apache must use forked workers.